xhulja14/Xhulja-s-Beauty-Salon/README.md

 * Icons:
   The icons used are self explanatory , so easy for users to interpret what the icon will actually do.
   I use the icon ‘bars’ from font-awesome icons.
- I had to make sure that the icon was big enough on smaller devices to ensure easy access.
+ I had to make sure that the icon was perfect size on smaller devices to ensure easy access.

 * Colours:
 * Background:
+ * Images:

+  I used real pictures of my work converted with [tinypng](https://tinypng.com/)

 ## Wireframes